-Although psoriasis is not contagious, active lesions on hands, arms, and legs can trigger fear in others.
-“They don’t want to touch me at the nail salon,” said one member.
+Although psoriasis is not contagious, lesions on hands, arms, and legs can trigger fear in others.
+“They don’t want to touch me at the nail salon,” said one MyPsoriasisTeam member.
 “People think I have an infectious leg disease,” shared another.

 Children and adults with various types of psoriasis — including guttate, pustular, and plaque psoriasis — are often subjected to hurtful comments about their skin.
-“They called me ‘Scabie Baby’ and ‘Chicken Pox Boy’ in grade school, which did in my self-confidence,” recalled one member.
+“They called me ‘Scabie Baby’ and ‘Chicken Pox Boy’ in grade school, which did in my self-confidence,” recalled one MyPsoriasisTeam member.
 “I’ve never been the same.”

 “A bad psoriasis experience at work knocked out my confidence,” revealed another.
 “Everyone thinks I don’t clean my hair,” shared one member about reactions to her flaking scalp.

-For many members of MyPsoriasisTeam, who are uncomfortable in public or tired of explaining their disease to others, it’s easier to stay home.
+For many members of MyPsoriasisTeam who are uncomfortable in public or tired of explaining their disease to others, it’s easier to stay home.
 “I rarely do the things I love anymore,” said one member.
 “I'm just happy to be home where no one’s looking at me like I'm diseased,” said another.
 “I just want to stay home and not have to cover up.
 It’s soooo depressing!” shared a member.

 Coping with the social challenges of psoriasis is as important as treating the condition itself.
 Members of MyPsoriasisTeam share how they’ve learned to be happy and healthy in their own skin.

 Learning to accept that you’re more than your physical appearance is an important first step to improving quality of life.
 For many members, the realization often comes after a lifetime of living with the disease.
 “As I approach my 60th birthday — and my 35th year with psoriasis — I no longer care about hiding out,” one member said.

 Because cosmetics can irritate psoriatic skin, finding the right makeup takes trial and error.
 Some members first apply hydrating coconut oil or redness-reducing moisturizers on dry, flaky skin.

 Treating and clearing psoriasis lesions can help people break out of the embarrassment shell.
-One MyPsoriasisTeam member who achieved clear skin with proper medications wrote, “There are ways to put this disease in remission.
+One MyPsoriasisTeam member who achieved clear skin with medications wrote, “There are ways to put this disease in remission.
 One just has to be patient, have a good dermatologist, and follow treatment protocol.
 Thankfully, I am 99.9 percent free and clear and can wear whatever I wish.”

-Cognitive behavioral therapy (CBT) has been shown to be effective in treating the psychological impact of psoriasis by changing behavior and belief systems around the disease.
-A free guide from the Psoriasis and Psoriatic Arthritis Alliance (PAPAA) can help you get started addressing the fear, worry, and doubts that accompany living with a chronic skin condition.
+Successful treatment of physical symptoms can often ease the psychological effects of psoriasis.
+A free guide from the Psoriasis and Psoriatic Arthritis Alliance can help you get started addressing any fear, worry, or doubts that accompany life with a chronic skin condition.